Table of Contents

 Small Business Relief (SBR): If your annual revenue is below AED 3 million, you can elect for Small Business Relief until the end of 2026.
 This allows you to be treated as having zero taxable income, but you still must file a tax return.

-VAT has been around since 2018, but the 2026 focus is on Digital Compliance (E-invoicing).- Registration Thresholds: If your taxable turnover exceeds AED 375,000 in a 12-month period.
+VAT has been around since 2018, but the 2026 focus is on Digital Compliance (E-invoicing).

 All UAE businesses are required to maintain proper books of accounts.
 This includes recording income, expenses, invoices, and bank transactions.
 Accurate bookkeeping is essential not just for tax filings, but also for audits, bank reviews, and license renewals.